Benefits of Lunges Exercise

 9. Improves balance and stability

-10. If you have knee problems, lunges are a better option than squats because they distribute the load more equally across both legs.
+10. If you have knee problems, lunges are better than squats because they distribute the load equally across both legs.

-11. They help to tone your glutes and hamstrings more quickly than leg extensions or leg curls
+11. They help tone your glutes and hamstrings more quickly than leg extensions or leg curls

 12. Easier on the back and knees